 Whoever is struggling with brain fog or constant fatigue needs to attend our free webinar on Wednesday April 11th!
 Dr. Will Cole, leading functional medicine expert, will be talking about the root cause behind your mental fogginess and the role your gut plays in your gut-brain axis.
 Learn which foods to avoid and which to focus on to increase mental sharpness.
 Lift yourself out of this slump and grab your free spot here!

 by Dr. Will Cole

 But does growing old have to be this way?
 According to research, not necessarily.
-Research such as the Okinawa study suggests that there’s no reason why the majority of us can’t live at least 100 disease-free, healthy years.
-And there’s currently a lot of exciting research centered around telomere length in relation to our longevity.
+For example, the Okinawa study suggests that there’s no reason why the majority of us can’t live to be at least 100 years old and still remain disease-free and healthy.
+Also, there’s currently a lot of exciting research centered around telomere length in relation to longevity.
 Basically, the longer your telomeres (the end caps to your chromosomes), the longer you might live.

 People who were less likely to take risks but also were thorough and efficient tended to live longer.